 Commercial conveyancing: Ken Gerber, Senior Tutor

-Ken is currently a Partner specialising in commercial real estate and family business law at Anderson Strathern LLP.
-He has been a partner in three different law firms over the past 26 years, and he specialises in commercial property.
+Ken is a Partner at Mitchells Roberton LLP.
+He has been a Partner in four different law firms over the past 33 years, and specialises in commercial property.
 Ken’s main areas of interest are commercial leases, development work, purchase and sale, loan work and opinion work for other law firms and local authorities.
-In addition to writing his textbook on commercial leases, he leads the team involved in updating the Lnadlord and Tenant Section of The Stair Memorial Encyclopaedia, and has written various styles for Greens Practice Styles on property law.
+In addition to writing his textbook on commercial leases, he leads the team involved in updating the Landlord and Tenant Section of The Stair Memorial Encyclopaedia, and has written various styles for Greens Practice Styles on property law.

 Contemporary Scottish public law: Graham Crombie, Senior Tutor

-Graham is a graduate of the University of Glasgow.
-He undertook his traineeship with the Government Legal Service for Scotland, where he has worked since qualifying in 2008.
-Graham has gained extensive public law experience in a range of posts with the Scottish Government Legal Directorate (general litigation), the Office of the Solicitor to the Scottish Parliament (legislative scrutiny), the Lord President's Private Office (drafting rules of court and general advisory work), the Office of the Advocate General (tax litigation) and the Scottish Law Commission (review of contract law).
+Graham undertook his traineeship with the Government Legal Service for Scotland, where he has worked since qualifying in 2008.
+Graham has extensive public law experience in a range of posts with the Scottish Government Legal Directorate (general litigation), the Office of the Solicitor to the Scottish Parliament (legislative scrutiny), the Lord President's Private Office (drafting rules of court and general advisory work), the Office of the Advocate General (tax litigation) and the Scottish Law Commission (review of contract law).
 Graham has recently taken up a new post as Head of Policy in the Scottish Government's Freedom of Information Unit.

 Conveyancing: Marie Canning, Senior Tutor

 Marie has recently taken up a post as an in-house solicitor at River Clyde Homes, one of the largest Housing Associations in Scotland.
-Marie has in excess of 20 years’ experience in private practice and the public sector, having worked in-house for a large local authority and as a Legal Advisor within Strathclyde Partnership for Transport.
-Marie has practical knowledge in both residential and commercial conveyancing and has been tutoring on the Diploma in a variety of subjects since 2012.
+Marie has over 20 years’ experience in private practice and the public sector, having worked in-house for a large local authority and as a Legal Advisor within Strathclyde Partnership for Transport.
+Marie has practical knowledge in both residential and commercial conveyancing and has been tutoring on a variety of Diploma courses since 2012.

 Criminal litigation: Sheriff Alfred Vannet, Senior Tutor